 (National Coffee Association)

-As lots of as 40% of typical coffee drinkers spent some of their free time trying out new flavors of coffee.
-The majority of were trying to replicate the coffee that they used to purchase at a shop.
+As several as 40% of regular coffee drinkers spent some of their free time trying out new flavors of coffee.
+Most were trying to replicate the coffee that they used to purchase at a shop.

-10. More than half of typical coffee drinkers prefer to buy coffee certified as good for the environment, farmers, and communities.
+10. More than half of normal coffee drinkers prefer to buy coffee certified as extremely good for the environment, farmers, and communities.

 (National Coffee Association)

-About 53% of normal coffee drinkers surveyed say that they prefer to purchase coffee certified as very good for the environment.
+About 53% of normal coffee drinkers surveyed say that they prefer to purchase coffee certified as extremely good for the environment.
 They also like to make sure the farmers get their fair pay, as do the communities.
-Many are even willing to pay extra for the certification due to the truth that it assists ensure that the coffee will continue to be available in the future.
+Most are even willing to pay extra for the certification because it helps ensure that the coffee will continue to be available in the future.

 11. Specialty coffees are increasing in sales by 20% per year.